 "This post may contain affiliate links.
 Check my disclosure policy for more information"

-Rock Up is a new addition to the city center.
-It’s located within St Stephens Shopping Centre in East Yorkshire and houses 26 themed walls that are all over 25ft in height!!
+Rock Up is located within St Stephens Shopping Centre in East Yorkshire and houses 26 themed walls that are all over 25ft in height!!
 It also has a large soft play area for younger children that is located literally right next to the walls so it’s very family friendly and should certainly be added to your list of things to do in Hull!

 My youngest was too young to climb (you have to be 4 or over to take on the walls); she very quickly noticed the soft play area and was in there in a flash!!
 I loved that you can also just ‘Rock Up & Play’ without having to climb – she certainly wasn’t bored; the large soft play area is suitable for children up to 8 and also has a dedicated area for babies and toddlers under 2.
 Should you need to keep an eye on both the action on the walls and the soft play area you can do so with no issues whatsoever – seating is located between the two so grab yourself a coffee and let the kids run and climb until their little